-Detention may be given for any offense of the Code of Conduct and will be served from 3-4 p.m., day to be determined or students may be assigned silent lunch with the Principal.
-One demerit = 2 silent lunches.
+Detention may be given for any offense of the Code of Conduct and will be served from 3-4 p.m., day to be determined.
 Students who are assigned to a detention and fail to attend will be assigned double the hours missed, to be served the following week.
 If the parent is not present at the time detention ends, the policy for late pick up will be enforced.